Support for early career teachers

 We offer financial support to state-funded schools and colleges across England, including bursaries to support continuing professional development and curriculum delivery.

-Trainee teachers who pass the Computer Science Accelerator programme are eligible for a bursary upon completion.
+Trainee teachers who pass the Computer Science Accelerator programme are eligible deferred bursary of up to £920 upon completion.
 This is payable when claimed within one academic year of gaining qualified teacher status, and once employment is gained in a state-funded school or college.

 If you start Computer Science Accelerator as an NQT or RQT, there are further bursaries available to support you and your school.